The Xometry app works best with JavaScript enabled!

 PLA and ABS filament for 3D printing.
 Image Credit: Shutterstock.com/luchschenF

-PLA Definition and Comparison to ABS
+PLA Comparison to ABS

 PLA (Polylactic Acid) is a semicrystalline thermoplastic polyester.
 It is derived from renewable sources and is therefore classified as a bioplastic.
 PLA is typically manufactured from plant starch.
 This origin ultimately yields the two key monomers used in PLA synthesis—lactic acid and lactide.
 Each monomer can be used to produce PLA using a number of different processes.

 Low-molecular-weight PLA was first produced in 1932.
 In 1952, DuPont further developed the process and created high-molecular-weight PLA.
 PLA is easy to print.
-It is biodegradable and therefore more environmentally friendly than ABS.
+It is biodegradable and, therefore, more environmentally friendly than ABS.
 Far less energy is also required to produce PLA.
-Figure 1 below shows a cup made from PLA:
+To learn more, see our guide on What is PLA.

-What Are the Advantages of PLA Compared to ABS?
+Advantages of PLA Compared to ABS

 1. PLA is much easier to print than ABS.
 PLA can be printed at lower temperatures and does not warp as readily.
+PLA also does not typically require a heated bed or enclosed build chamber.

-What Are the Disadvantages of PLA Compared to ABS?
+Disadvantages of PLA Compared to ABS

 ABS Definition and Comparison to PLA

 Acrylonitrile Butadiene Styrene (ABS) was first patented in 1948 and commercialized in 1954 by the Borg-Warner Corporation.
 It is an amorphous thermoplastic polymer where the molecular structure is disordered.
 ABS is commonly manufactured via the polymerization of styrene and acrylonitrile.
-ABS is a tougher plastic than PLA.
+ABS is generally a tougher plastic than PLA.
 It can be used for applications that require significant strength and impact resistance.
 For more information, see our guide on what is ABS.

-What Are the Advantages of ABS Compared to PLA?
+Advantages of ABS Compared to PLA

 1. ABS has a higher glass transition temperature than PLA.
+This means it can handle higher temperature use cases before the parts will soften or melt.

-What Are the Disadvantages of ABS Compared to PLA?
+Disadvantages of ABS Compared to PLA

-Comparison Table Between PLA and ABS
+Comparisons Between PLA and ABS

 Table 1 below lists some of the more common properties of PLA compared with those of ABS: